Join the Club: Synopsis

 Two days after being shot by Junior, Tony remains in an induced coma.
-Doctors encourage Carmela and others to talk to him and play him music in hope of recovery.
+Doctors encourage Carmela and others to talk to him and play music in hope of recovery.
 However, they also warn that he could die or be left with brain damage.
 Carmela, Christopher, Meadow and Barbara keep a vigil over Tony, while Janice sobs uncontrollably whenever she sees him.
 Meanwhile, a confused Junior is held in custody and denies that he shot his nephew.
-Silvio assumes Tony's responsibilities as acting boss, and it is decided to cut Junior off from the Soprano family, making Tony the official boss.
-Chris, Paulie, and Vito vie for small opportunities to assist Tony's family during the crisis, such as sending presents to his room and bickering over giving a ride home to A.J.
+At Eugene’s wake, Silvio assumes Tony's responsibilities as acting boss; it is decided to cut Junior off from the Soprano family, making Tony the official boss if he survives.
+Chris, Paulie and Vito vie for small opportunities to assist Tony's family during the crisis, such as sending presents to his room and bickering over giving a ride home to A.J.

 Alone with Tony, Carmela passionately expresses her love for him.
 Meadow reads him a translation of the poem Pater Noster by Jacques Prévert.
-Meanwhile, A.J. becomes increasingly withdrawn and avoids Tony's hospital room, claiming to have a stomach flu.
+A.J. becomes increasingly withdrawn and avoids Tony's hospital room, claiming to have a stomach flu.
 He admits to Meadow that he is embarrassed and angered by the actions of his family.
-A.J. finally gathers enough courage to talk to his comatose father when they are alone, and vows to kill Junior.
-Afterward, he admits to Carmela that he flunked junior college.
+A.J. finally gathers enough courage to talk to his father when they are alone, and vows to kill Junior.
+Afterward, he admits to Carmela that he has flunked out of college.
 She looks at him in stunned disbelief but holds in her anger and sends him away.

-At Satriale's, Chris encounters FBI Agents Harris and Goddard, who ask him to pass along any information he might hear about terrorist activities.
+At Satriale's Pork Store, Chris encounters FBI Agents Dwight Harris and Ron Goddard, who ask him to pass along any information he might hear about terrorist activities.
 At the Bada Bing, he talks briefly with two Arab men who are now regulars there.

 While he is in a coma, Tony has a long dream-like experience that is woven through the episode.